openhealthcare/opal-pathway/README.md

 <a open-pathway="test_results">open test results pathway</a>
 ```

+To set a custom template only for the modal version of a class, set the modal_template_url variable.

+Pathways ships with a no footer modal template, the same as the normal modal template but it doesn't display the section at the bottom with the save/cancel button.

 *TODO Code examples for defining them*

 *TODO How do I pass in episode context?*